jmuller3140/storage-blog/content/blog/eval/index.md

 This role comes with **significant equity potential**, but that means **the impact has to be 3-5x what I could do on my own.** That only happens if both the **hours worked and the output scale significantly.**

-If this pace is just how you work, that's okay—but it means this **isn't a fit.** If you can step up, I want to see that **immediately—starting this week.**
+If this pace is just how you work, that's okay—but it means this **isn't a fit.** If you can step up, I want to support you in making that transition.
+Our friendship matters to me, and you can choose to step away at any time without it affecting our relationship.
+For both our sakes, I'd appreciate your honest reflection and decision on this soon.
+The choice is yours, and I'm here to discuss how we move forward together.